-Employees must complete the Health Insurance Enrollment Form(s) at the time of enrollment and during Open Enrollment as appropriate.
-This form(s) authorizes the College to make necessary changes to the employee's health benefits elections as indicated by the employee.
+Employees must complete the Health Insurance Enrollment Form(s) at the time of enrollment and complete the online open enrollment process as appropriate.
+The form(s) and open enrollment completion authorizes the College to make necessary changes to the employee's health benefits elections as indicated by the employee.
 (For more information, see 715 Dependent Care & Health Care Flexible Spending Account (FSA).

-Internal Revenue Code Section 125 allows employees to pay for certain benefits on a pretax basis.
+Internal Revenue Code Section 125 allows employees to pay for certain benefits on a pre-tax basis.